Schofield90/atlas-ai-workouts/EXCEL_IMPORT_GUIDE.md

 - Processed in batches of 10 sheets
 - Multiple requests for better reliability

-### Many Sheets (Over 50)
+### Many Sheets (50-500)
-- Batch processing recommended
+- Batch processing automatically applied
-- Prevents timeout errors
+- Handles up to 500 sheets in a single request
-- Better memory management
+- Optimized memory management for large files
+- Progress tracking for better user experience

+### Extra Large Files (500+ Sheets)
+- Contact support for handling files with more than 500 sheets
+- Consider splitting into multiple files if possible
+- Custom processing may be available for enterprise users

 ## Common Issues and Solutions